 The Department of Surgery is comprised of nine divisions: Acute Care and Trauma Surgery, Breast and Melanoma Surgery, Cardiac Surgery, General Surgery, Pediatric Surgery, Surgical Oncology, Thoracic Surgery, Transplant Surgery, and Vascular and Endovascular Surgery.
 All faculty members are full-time faculty on tenure tracks with interests both in clinical research and bench research.
 All faculty hold joint appointments at the Salem VA Hospital and many are consultants in nearby regional hospitals.

-Residents pursue skillful excellence in surgery through our rigorous education program and alongside the guidance and teaching from faculty members.
+Residents pursue skillful excellence in surgery through our rigorous education program and with the guidance and teaching from faculty members.
 We equip our residents with everything they need to become the surgical leaders of the future.
 Many have been recognized—locally and nationally—for their achievements.

 In 1828, the first medical school graduates were awarded degrees.
 These degrees were the first ever issued by UVA, and this fact is continually recognized when each Spring the graduating medical students lead all graduates to The Lawn during the graduation ceremony.
 In 1886, Charlottesville opened its first hospital, and construction to the current UVA Hospital began in 1900.